Dependent Care Account Eligible Expenses

 Transportation Expenses

-No, if charged separately from dependent care expense.
+No, if charged separately from dependent care expenses.

 Volunteer Work - Expenses Incurred to Enable Participant to Volunteer

-No, if the volunteer work is unpaid work or for nominal pay.
+No, if the volunteer work is unpaid or for nominal pay.